 A Tune-o-Matic bridge is also commonly found on Les Paul guitars.
-These bridges have different shapes and styles, and they are available in several materials.
-Some have retaining wires while others have self-contained saddles.
-Some of these bridges are adjustable, but they should be inspected regularly to prevent any problems.
+These bridges have different shapes and styles and are available in several materials.
+Some have retaining wires, while others have self-contained saddles.
+Some of these bridges are adjustable but should be inspected regularly to prevent any problems.

 If you don’t mind the extra cost, you can opt for a Les Paul Junior or a Les Paul Studio with the same features.
 Les Paul Juniors come with a P90 pickup, while Les Paul Studio guitars feature a humbucker.

 Les Paul Junior has a ’50s LP feel.